Ozonator – Ozone Oxidation is Nature’s Sanitation Powerhouse

-Ozone (O3) is a form of oxygen that has one more oxygen atom than the atmospheric oxygen (O2) we breathe.
-It’s this third oxygen atom that makes the ozone molecule so unstable, which is the key to its oxidizing power.
-Since ozone is unstable, it has a fairly short half-life under normal conditions, so it has to be produced and supplied continuously to a disinfection process.
+Ozonator – Ozone (O3) is a form of oxygen.
+It has one more oxygen atom than the atmospheric oxygen (O2) we breathe.
+It’s this third oxygen atom that makes the ozone molecule so unstable.
+This is the key to its oxidizing power.
+Since ozone is unstable, it has a fairly short half-life under normal conditions.
+Ozone needs to be produced and supplied continuously for the disinfection process.

-This is where DEL Ozone comes in: DEL systems manufacture and deliver ozone in exactly the right quantities to provide the needed disinfection power for a given application.
+This is where DEL Ozone comes in: DEL systems manufacture and deliver ozone in exactly the right quantities.
+So it provides the needed disinfection power for a given application.

 The chemical reaction that results in ozone is pretty simple.
-Ozone is a form of oxygen that is created when electrical energy breaks apart an ordinary oxygen molecule (O2) starting a chemical reaction that results in ozone (O3).
+Ozone is a form of oxygen that is created when electrical energy breaks apart an ordinary oxygen molecule (O2).
+This starts a chemical reaction that results in ozone (O3).

 - Electrical energy breaks the ordinary O2 molecule into two O1 atoms

 - The free oxygen atoms unite with other O2 molecules to produce ozone

 Ozone is an unstable molecule because the 3rd oxygen atom is connected to the other two atoms with a weak bond. (symbolized by the single line in the diagram).
 The weak bond is why ozone is such a powerful sanitizer, as shown below.

 DEL Ozone systems duplicate this process with advanced technology.
 It produces ozone safely, reliably, in controlled amounts, and effectively managed to achieve our disinfection objectives.